SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 Storage is durable and highly available thanks to redundancy, it is secure because data is encrypted, it is accessible with a variety of libraries and with an API.

 ### Redundancy
-Azure stores multiple copies of data automatically, choosing the wright redundancy option is a trade off between cost and availability.
+Azure stores multiple copies of data automatically, choosing the right redundancy option is a trade off between cost and availability.
 For your data you have a primary region where it is stored and secondary regions for backup.

 Data in azure storage is always replicated 3 times in the primary region, it can be replicated in two ways:
 - **Locally redundant storage**: the 3 copies are in the same datacenter (11 nines of durability),